tatethurston/service-worker-webpack/README.md

 ## Common Service Worker Pitfalls ⚠️

-You must serve your next application over HTTPS in production environments.
+You must serve your application over HTTPS in production environments.
 [Service Workers must be served from the site's origin over HTTPS](https://developers.google.com/web/fundamentals/primers/service-workers).

-Most browsers make special case `localhost`, so this is generally not necessary during local development.
+Most browsers special case `localhost`, so this is generally not necessary during local development.
 HTTPS is _not_ handled by this library.

 The service worker origin constraint means that the service worker can not control `mysite.com` if it was served from a subdomain such as `mycdn.mysite.com`.